-Unfortunately, many other governments are dragging their feet on tobacco harm reduction, and some are making it even harder to obtain e-cigs.
-For example, Australia has traditionally classified nicotine as a poison, so e-liquids with nicotine cannot be bought or sold within the country; however, they may be imported for personal use Despite the growing evidence that e-cigs are safer than tobacco, the Therapeutic Goods Administration recently rejected a proposal to reconsider its nicotine policies, which makes it impossible for vapers living down under to buy supplies locally.
+Many governments are dragging their feet on tobacco harm reduction, and some are making it even harder to obtain e-cigarettes.
+Australia has traditionally classified nicotine as a poison, so e-liquids with nicotine cannot be bought or sold within the country.
+E-liquids with nicotine may be imported for personal use.
+The Therapeutic Goods Administration recently rejected a proposal to reconsider its nicotine policies, which makes it impossible for vapers in Australia to buy supplies locally.
 Meanwhile, tobacco cigarettes remain on store shelves.

 Vaping and Tobacco Harm Reduction in the US

 As discussed in previous posts, the US is a global leader in both medical and technological research.
-Unfortunately, the US is also an exporter of shoddy science funded by groups who want to impose taxes and restrictions on e-cigs while allowing tobacco companies to keep profiting of off cigarette addicts.
+The US is also an exporter of “science” funded by groups who want to impose taxes and restrictions on e-cigs while allowing tobacco companies to profit off cigarette addicts.

 You’ve likely seen these controversial claims: Vaping is a gateway to smoking; e-cigs cause popcorn lung; e-liquids contain formaldehyde.
-All of these accusations have been dismantled on White Cloud’s blog and elsewhere, yet confusion persists due to carefully orchestrated anti-vaping campaigns.
+All of these accusations have been dismantled on White Cloud’s blog, yet confusion persists due to carefully orchestrated anti-vaping campaigns.

 Sadly, public health organizations in the US have made the situation even worse by embracing junk science despite that e-cigs are more effective smoking cessation tools than NRTs like nicotine gums and patches.
 We’ve also covered the FDA’s history of approving pharmaceutical drugs with deadly side effects, yet most e-cigs companies can’t afford to even apply for approval of their products.